 - Principal (Edge UI user)

 - Identity provider (returns SAML assertion)

 When SAML is enabled, the principal (an Edge UI user) requests access to the service provider (Edge SSO).
-Edge SSO (in it's role as a SAML service provider) then requests and obtains an identity assertion from the SAML identity provider and uses that assertion to create the OAuth2 token required to access the Edge UI.
+Edge SSO (in its role as a SAML service provider) then requests and obtains an identity assertion from the SAML identity provider and uses that assertion to create the OAuth 2.0 token required to access the Edge UI.
 The user is then redirected to the Edge UI.

 This process is shown below:

 - User attempts to access the Edge UI by making a request to the login domain for the Edge